Applied Multi-Messenger Astronomy 1

 Learning and Teaching Methods

 In the lecture, the learning content is presented in three blocks.
 In the first block, the concept of multi-messenger astronomy is introduced and the working principals of telescopes like IceCube, Fermi-LAT, and MAGIC are explained.
 In the second block, basic programming concepts and the Python programing language are introduced.
 In the last block, basic statistical concepts are repeated and an introduction to the most important numerical tools for data analysis and model fitting is provided.

-In the exercise, the students learn how to plot data and solve statistical problems in the programming language Python by working on hands-on exercises under the supervision of the tutor.
+In the exercise, the students learn how to plot data and solve statistical problems in the programming language Python by working on hands-on exercises under supervision.
 The students are provided with a virtual Linux machine that has all the required software pre-installed.

 PowerPoint presentations (recordings also available to students), live coding, text books, complementary literature

 - M.A.
 Wood: Python and Matplotlib Essentials for Scientists and Engineers, Morgan & Claypool, (2015)